sindresorhus/sindresorhus.github.com/data/apps/velja.md

 - It can [open links to certain services](https://twitter.com/sindresorhus/status/1519020970027401216) in their desktop app (Zoom, Microsoft Teams, Figma, etc.)
 - It can open Google Meet links in Chrome without any manual setup
 - Browser profile support
-- Custom rules, like the ability open a certain link based on what app the link was clicked in
+- Custom rules, like the ability to open a certain link based on what app the link was clicked in
 - Expands [short URLs](https://en.wikipedia.org/wiki/URL_shortening) for better matching
 - Removes tracking parameters on clicked and copied links
 - The user interface is more macOS-like and follows the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/)